 This summary is not exhaustive of all possible Canadian federal income tax considerations applicable to an investment in Preferred Shares and does not describe the income tax considerations relating to the deductibility of interest on money borrowed to acquire Preferred Shares.
-Moreover, the income and other tax consequences of acquiring, holding or disposing of Preferred Shares will vary depending on an eligible investor's particular circumstances, including the province or territory in which the eligible investor resides or carries on business.
-Accordingly, this summary is of a general nature only and is not intended to be legal or tax advice to any particular eligible investor.
+Moreover, the income and other tax consequences of acquiring, holding or disposing of Preferred Shares will vary depending on a shareholder's particular circumstances, including the province or territory in which the shareholder resides or carries on business.
+Accordingly, this summary is of a general nature only and is not intended to be legal or tax advice to any particular shareholder.
 You should consult your own professional advisors to obtain advice on the income tax consequences that apply to you.